Bibek417/Bajaj-Allianz-Hackthon/README.md

 * Create segments of customers based on their persona.
 The segments should be defined clearly and should not be too similar to each other,
 * Evaluate weightage of product features for each of the customer segments created,
 * Create a recommender systems (statistical based model or algorithm) to find the attributes influencing the customer’s preference for product features
-* Identify effect of market factors affecting these .
+* Identify effect of market factors affecting these segments.